devopsgroup-io/catapult/README.md

     * example: `software_dbtable_retain: ["comments","commentmeta"]`
         * array of tables, excluding the `software_dbprefix:`, to retain from the Production environment when `software_workflow:` is set to `upstream`
         * this will backup and commit a `YYYYMMDD_software_dbtable_retain.sql` file to `~/_sql`
-        * this is useful in a content regulated situation when moving a database upstream is necessary, however, needing to retain a table that includes, for example, a table of contact form submissions
+        * this is useful in a content-regulated situation when moving a database upstream is necessary, however, needing to retain a table that includes, for example, a table of contact form submissions
 * `software_workflow:`
     * required: yes
     * dependency: `software:`